In Ocado's world, the rise of the machines is unstoppable - NewsBreak

 Many grocers have concluded that in densely populated areas the old model of solely store picking online orders for delivery may not be the best use of capital.

-Firms such as Walmart and Tesco have been working with tech groups such as Dematic, Fabric and Alert Innovation, mostly with a focus on smaller-scale micro fulfilment centres, often next to stores.
+Firms such as Walmart (WMT.N) and Tesco (TSCO.L) have been working with tech groups such as Dematic, Fabric and Alert Innovation, mostly with a focus on smaller-scale micro fulfilment centres, often next to stores.

 Norway's AutoStore, a closer rival to Ocado, works with brands including British supermarket Asda, and Gucci.